darrendub/darrendub.github.io/_posts/2015-04-17-redesign-brief.md

 ####Measures of Success:
 _Performance:_ A user should begin to see the website rendering in 100ms.
 This should produce a speed index score of 1000ms and to get there my site should deliver the critical path view in the first 14kb of the page. (via Paul Irish, ["Delivering the goods" - Fluent 2014 Keynote](https://www.youtube.com/watch?v=R8W_6xWphtw))

-_Blog:_ 1,000 Visits, 10 Shares, Post twice a week
+_Blog:_ 1,000 Visits, Post twice a week

-_Twitter:_ 10 new followers
+_Twitter:_ 10 new followers, 40 Shares

-_Design:_ Thumbs up from the design community
+_Design:_ High fives from colleagues

+_Happiness:_ A site that I am proud of

 ####Schedule:

 My schedule for this project is going to be a little further out than a traditional website project.
 This redesign unfortunately will not be the only thing I'm working on.
-I have a full time job (we're <a href="https://www.inkling.com/careers/join/">hiring</a>), a full time girlfriend (she's not hiring), and a part time side project (<a href="http://www.smokedmeatsaturdays.com/">sms</a>).
+I have a full time job (we're <a href="http://grnh.se/j2e8bl">hiring</a>), a full time girlfriend (she's not hiring), and a part time side project (<a href="http://www.smokedmeatsaturdays.com/">sms</a>).
 I want to give this redesign a fighting chance of coming to fruition.
 I'm also an advocate of the under promise, over deliver policy... ya let's go with that.
 **Research (2 weeks)**

 - Whats working/what isn’t